bunder2015/advantech/README.md

 - Copy the directory for your particular watchdog to your device, along with a copy of Borland Turbo Assembler (Don't forget to add the `bin` directory to your `PATH` environment variable).
-- Change directory to the source directory and run `make`.
+- Change directory to the source directory and run `BUILD.BAT`.
-- Edit `BOOT.BAT` to adjust your watchdog timeout.
-- Edit `C:\AUTOEXEC.BAT` to add your watchdog driver boot script,
+- Edit `C:\AUTOEXEC.BAT` to add the watchdog TSR,
+eg: `LH C:\PCA6155V\WDTSR.COM`
+- Optional: Add the controller to run the watchdog,
-eg: `CALL C:\PCA6155V\BOOT.BAT`
+eg: `C:\PCA6155V\WDCTRL.COM 5`
 - Reboot.